-The fire alarm is sounded through an "Evacuation Intercom".
-After the fire alarm is sounded, that means an instruction to evacuate the premises is given, every person is obliged to leave the premises quickly and, through marked emergency exits, to go to the meeting point, which is situated outside - (Letenská street and Vojanovy sady - in front of the premises).
+The fire alarm is sounded through an "Evacuation Intercom."
+When the fire alarm sounds, that means an instruction to evacuate the premises is given, every person is obliged to leave the premises quickly and, through marked emergency exits, to go to the meeting point, which is situated outside - (Letenská street and Vojanovy sady - in front of the premises).